Rifts (role-playing game): Weapons and technology

 Despite the near-total collapse of human civilization, most of the powerful technology managed to survive the centuries.
 There are many reasons given for the survival or rapid development of the high technology.
 In The New German Republic/Triax Industries the infrastructure survived.
 In the case of the Coalition States it is suggested that their benefactor is a rogue artificial intelligent computer named ARCHIE 3.
-In Japan the main technology base is a part of the country that was "rifted" from Earth's past.
+In Japan, the main technology base is a part of the country that was "rifted" from Earth's past.
 The technology, regardless of the unlikelihood of the varied factions obtaining it, is in fact instrumental to the continued survival of mankind in a world where many creatures now can survive being struck by the main gun of a battle tank.

 The most prolific weapons on Rifts Earth, in nearly all regions, are energy weapons.
 The most common are lasers, ion beams, plasma cannons, and particle beams.
 Also popular are rail guns, and miniaturized rockets inappropriately called Mini-Missiles, as they have no guidance system.
 Due to the proliferation of supernatural monsters such as vampires, silver-plated melee weapons and silver-plated bullets have also risen in popularity.
-For more conventional opponents, vibro-blades (knives, swords, and other edged weapons whose edges vibrate very rapidly to increase cutting power) are the weapon of choice for hand-to-hand combat.
+For more conventional opponents, vibro-blades (knives, swords, and other edged weapons whose edges vibrate rapidly to increase cutting power) are the weapon of choice for hand-to-hand combat.

 Rail guns are highly advanced in Rifts, and are used in a way similar to machine guns in modern times.
 However, the weapon, ammunition belts/drums/clips, and energy packs to power the weapon make most rail guns very heavy, and are usually restricted to Powered Armor, 'Borgs, and vehicles.
-One of the most famous rail guns on Rifts Earth is the RG13 Rapid Acceleration Electro-Magnetic Rail Gun known as the "Boom Gun" used famously by the USA-G10 Glitter Boy power armor.
-It is a weapon so powerful that it creates an immensely deafening sonic boom whenever it is fired that shatters glass for hundreds of yards around.
+The RG13 Rapid Acceleration Electro-Magnetic Rail Gun is a weapon that creates an immensely deafening sonic boom when fired.